Sjors/nado-book/taproot/activation.md

 SP: Yes.
 It is the equivalent of LOT=false or just how it used to be with soft forks.
 It signals but only for a couple of months.
 -->

-You want to give everybody plenty of time to upgrade, so the idea is to start the signaling quickly — and note that miners can signal without installing the software.
+Even though the name implies it's a fast process, you want to give everybody plenty of time to upgrade, so the idea is to start the signaling quickly — and note that miners can signal without installing the software.
 Once the signal threshold has been reached, the soft fork is set in stone, meaning it's going to happen, at least if people run the full nodes.

 Then, there's still some time for people to upgrade and for miners to really upgrade and run that new software rather than just signal for it.
 They could run that software but they might not.
 That is why it's sort of OK to release a bit early.